-Join Maxim Jago for an in-depth discussion in this video EDIUS media handling, part of Getting Started with EDIUS 6.
+Join Maxim Jago for an in-depth discussion in this video EDIUS media handling, part of Learning EDIUS 6.

 When you import media into Edius what's actually happening is Edius is creating shortcuts to your media files.
 Edius is not really importing any media into your project.
 But when you're cutting, when you're working with everything, it just feels like you've got the Media files there and you're playing them back and you're making changes to them.
 But it's important to understand that this is really not what's happening.
 Here I've got my Asset Bin.
 I just resize this a bit.
 You'll see if I perhaps toggle the Asset Bin over to a Text View.

 Here we go.
 I'm getting all this information about the media, the aspect ratio, the size and so on and so on and that's fine because I need to know that stuff but although it appears that the information I'm seeing about these clips is the clip itself, it's really just pretending.
 It's nothing more than a shortcut to the media.
 So if I right-click on an item here, you'll see there's an Explorer option and if I click on this, I'm going to see a folder that contains my original media.

 And in fact here I can see this Head & Shoulder follow two shot is a Quicktime movie, 69.7 meg on my hard drive.
 And in fact the location of this media is completely different to the location of my project file that I created when I started out with this project.
 It can make a huge difference to your learning experience when you start working with Edius.
 If you're very, very clear about this distinction between the clip shortcuts inside of Edius and the media files that those shortcuts point to on the hard drive.